 The trailer that comes with your boat will have all you need for launching, but some extra features will make life easier.
 I’ve already mentioned the importance of a bowline, fenders or bumpers, and proper safety equipment (such as life jackets), as well as duplicate spare parts (like trailer bulbs and a boat plug).
 Add-on features for your trailer includes: Guide-ons and rollers will help direct your boat into proper position on your rig Cleats and clips to make securing your boat to docks and throw lines easier Coupler and tire locks to deter thieves Transom tie-down straps will keep your boat secure on the trailer

 The above steps are some suggestions and tips on how-to safely launch your boat.
-To leave the water, all you need to do is reverse the procedure and remember that taking your time and being thorough will often result in a safer and quick exit than if you rush, which increases your change of making mistakes.
+To leave the water, all you need to do is reverse the procedure and remember that taking your time and being thorough will often result in a safer and quick exit than if you rush, which increases your chance of making mistakes.
 These seasons, try the above tips to make launching a boat a breeze, but don’t forget to be patient with new boaters while waiting in a line to use the ramps; we’ve all been there before.

 Visit our list of Lake Winnipesaukee Boat Launches